 In offline discussions with Vodafone (as it was the only company that expressed an opinion in SA), the author and Vodafone has agreed that active releases are Rel-16 and newer.

-Therefore, it is proposed that Rel-15 and older are not longer maintained in SA5.
+Therefore, it is proposed that Rel-15 and older, FASMO CRs are not longer to be made in SA5.

 NOTE that 3G, 4G and 5G specifications are still maintained in Rel-16 and later releases.